-A policy memo is a practical, professionally written document that can vary in length from one page to over one hundred pages.
-It provides analysis and/or recommendations directed to a predetermined audience regarding a specific situation, topic, or issue.
-A well-written policy memo reflects attention to the research problem.
+A policy memo is a practical, professionally written document that can vary in length from one page to over twenty-five pages.
+It provides analysis and recommendations directed to a predetermined audience regarding a specific situation, topic, or issue.
+A well-written policy memo reflects attention to the policy problem.
 It is well organized and structured in a clear and concise style that assumes the reader possesses limited knowledge of, as well as little time to conduct research about, the topic of concern.
 There is no thesis statement or overall theoretical framework underpinning the document; the focus is on describing one or more specific policy recommendations and their supporting action items.

 Davis, Jennifer.
 Guide to Writing Effective Policy Memos.
 MIT OpenCourseWare, Water and Sanitation Infrastructure Planning in Developing Countries, Spring 2004; Judge, Andrew.
 "Designing and Implementing Policy Writing Assessments: A Practical Guide."
 Teaching Public Administration 39 (2021): 351-368; Pennock, Andrew.
 “The Case for Using Policy Writing in Undergraduate Political Science Courses.”
 PS: Political Science and Politics 44 (January 2011): 141-146.

-Policy memo writing assignments are intended to promote the following learning outcomes:
+Writing a policy memo is intended to support the following learning outcomes:

 Focus and Objectives

 The overall content of your memo should be strategically aimed at achieving the following goal: convincing your target audience about the accuracy of your analysis and, by extension, that your policy recommendations are valid.
 Avoid lengthy digressions and superfluous narration that can distract the reader from understanding the policy problem.
 Note that your target audience is defined in two ways: by the decision-makers who can advocate for or implement change and by individuals and groups most likely impacted by your policy recommendations should they be implemented.